Ragnar Skancke

-Ragnar Sigvald Skancke (9 November 1890 – 28 August 1948) was the Norwegian Minister for Church and Educational Affairs in Vidkun Quisling's Nasjonal Samling government during World War II.
-Shot for treason in the legal purges following the war, he remains the last person executed in Norway.
+Ragnar Sigvald Skancke (9 November 1890 – 28 August 1948) was the Norwegian Minister for Church and Educational Affairs.
+He served in Vidkun Quisling's Nasjonal Samling government during World War II.
+Executed by firing squad, he remains the last person to receive capital punishment in Norway.

-Before the war, Skancke was a highly respected professor of electrical engineering at the Norwegian Institute of Technology in Trondheim and a member of the Royal Norwegian Society of Sciences and Letters.
+Prior to the start of World War II, Skancke was a professor of electrical engineering at the Norwegian Institute of Technology in Trondheim.
+He was also a member of the Royal Norwegian Society of Sciences and Letters.

 Pre-war life

-Skancke was born in Ås, Norway, the son of bank director Johan Skancke and Kari Busvold.
-In 1908 he became a student, and in 1913 gained a Bachelor of Engineering in Karlsruhe, Germany.
+Skancke was born in Ås, Norway, on 9 November 1890 to Johan Skancke and Kari Busvold.
+In 1913 he gained a Bachelor of Engineering in Karlsruhe, Germany.

-Skancke worked as a docent at the Norwegian Institute of Technology in Trondheim from 1913 to 1918, and then spent the next five years as an supervising engineer at the telecommunication company Elektrisk Bureau.
-From 1923 onwards, Skancke was a professor at the Norwegian Institute of Technology.
+Skancke worked as a docent at the Norwegian Institute of Technology in Trondheim from 1913 to 1918.
+He then spent the next five years as a supervising engineer at the telecommunication company Elektrisk Bureau.
+In 1923 Skancke became a professor at the Norwegian Institute of Technology, a position he would hold for the remainder of his life.

 He married Ingrid Aas (born 1888) in 1927.